 To truly combat ransomware, you need to have the proper type of backup in place in order to minimize risk and the data loss that malware causes.
 You should be able to restore to a point in time before the attack, and have the right backup data sets available and in the right place, to minimize potential financial losses and productivity.

 Your backup should be automated as well, with a flexible solution to help you recover.
 This can be in the form of backup across AWS accounts.
 This is useful when you have a highly secure account, to keep your backup snapshots and ensure they cannot be deleted.
-Cloud Protection Manager (CPM), for example, provides cross-account AWS backup, which is important for safeguarding snapshots from access by hackers.
+N2WS Backup & Recovery (CPM), for example, provides cross-account and cross-region AWS backup, which is important for safeguarding snapshots from access by hackers.

-Solutions such as CPM provide enterprises with flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage backup operations.
-All communication with the CPM server is encrypted (HTTPS, SSH).
+Solutions such as N2WS provide enterprises with flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage backup operations.
+All communication with the N2WS server is encrypted (HTTPS, SSH).
 And the CPM database is in complete control of the user, with AWS credentials never passed in clear text and secret keys encrypted in the CPM database.